jarasmar/Second_Life/README.md

 - **User Page:** profile information - my posted items - post new item

 ### Extra Features
 - Availability: client can mark items in the checklist if collected (1 point for owner) - owner can mark items as gone in the checklist too.
 - Display the last time a post was updated.
 - 'Filter by' options (date, nearby, keyword)
 - Tags: Furniture - Clothing - Kitchen - Garden - Sports/Games - Electronics - Family - Books/Music/Films - Pet Supplies - Reform Supplies - Other (default)
-- Customized alerts for new posted items (tag, keywords, location...)
+- Customised alerts for new posted items (tag, keywords, location...)
 - Weather advice when posting ('It's going to rain, better to wait until Thursday!')
 - Search bar for items by keywords
 - Adapt the web app into a mobile app (automatic location, access to the device camera)